lkingsford/EmuBay/Rules.md

 If you are connecting a company to its first port, increase revenue by ₤2 for each resource cube on its charter.

+The revenue of the second, and third town connected to increase as shown on the revenue table.

 #### Narrow-gauge track

 Independent companies all start with narrow-gauge track.